adaptris/adaptris.github.io/_posts/2020-04-09-aws-kms-fun-and-games.markdown

 This is point where _knowing enough about enough things to get yourself into trouble_ is really useful.
 It's _quite obvious now_ but it wasn't when the delivery team first knocked at my door.
 If you look at the steps above; then it's apparent that you can mock out the remote endpoint by using an Interlok instance with 2 workflows (i.e. the first workflow does steps 1+2; then second workflow does 3+4) or some variant thereof.
 That means you can test the plumbing without hitting an external service, incurring costs or banging against security policies.
 However, of course, for step 4 in the execution chain, we would only have access to a public key, which means that we can't use the `verify(VerifyRequest)` method.
 This isn't really a big deal since we can just write some custom code using `java.security.Signature` to verify the document.

 What was not obvious in this case was how the _MessageType_ changes the behaviour.
-Since we can't guarantee the size of the message, they were computing the hash, using the `DIGEST` mode when signing, passing in the has as the message parameter of the SignRequest.
+Since we can't guarantee the size of the message, they were computing the hash, using the `DIGEST` mode when signing, passing in the computed hash as the message parameter for the SignRequest.
 This actually meant that steps 3+4 didn't work; however it did work if we changed the mode to `RAW`.

 Of course, this means some digging, and filling out some of the gaps in our understanding of the KMS documentation.
-It all really starts with openssl **because it always does** since this is the reference implementation everything crypto; if you can make it work with openssl then you just have to understand what you're doing in the language of your choice, since almost everything useful will ultimately expose something similar to openssl.
+It all really starts with openssl **because it always does** since this is the reference implementation for everything crypto; if you can make it work with openssl then you just have to understand what you're doing in the language of your choice, since almost everything useful will ultimately expose something similar to openssl.

 In the following extracts, `digest-raw.sig` is the KMS signature generated in DIGEST mode (not base64 encoded); `raw-raw.sig` is the KMS generated signature using RAW mode.
 We can ask `openssl rsautl` to do what it can with the files :